2000 Italian Grand Prix: Race

 The 53-lap, 306.764 km race started with around 110,000 to 120,000 people in attendance at 14:00 local time.
-The conditions for the race were warm and sunny, with the air temperature 25 C and the track temperature 34 and 37 C. Every driver began on the medium compound tyre because it was three-tenths of a second faster than the hard compound tyre.
+The conditions for the race were dry, warm and sunny, with the air temperature 25 C and the track temperature 34 and 37 C. Every driver began on the medium compound tyre because it was three-tenths of a second faster than the hard compound tyre.
 The race saw more tyre blistering because compound wear was worsened by braking hard for the first chicane.
 Mechanics worked on Heidfeld's car who managed to get it to the side of the circuit before the formation lap began to avoid a penalty.

 Michael Schumacher kept his lead into the first corner, withstanding Häkkinen's attempts to pass on the inside by switching lines.
 Barrichello made a slow start on the inside and dropped from second to fifth place, leaving the fast starting Villeneuve stuck behind the Ferrari.
 Salo and Irvine collided into the first corner, and both drivers crashed into Diniz.
 Irvine retired with suspension damage, while Salo suffered a left-rear puncture and Diniz's front wing was removed.

 A multi-car accident happened into the Variante della Roggia chicane (the second chicane).
 Barrichello attempted to pass Trulli on the inside as the following Frentzen on a light fuel load struck the left-rear corner of Trulli's vehicle with his right-front corner at nearly 300 km/h.
 Frentzen then hit the right-rear corner of Barrichello's Ferrari with his car's left-front corner.
 All three cars spun and collected Coulthard, who was trying to turn into the chicane.
 All four cars spun into the gravel trap, creating a dense cloud of dust and smoke.
 Frentzen's right front wheel struck fire marshal Paolo Gislimberti (who had moved from his post and took his fire extinguisher with him) on the upper body exposed through the barrier on the circuit's left side.
 The following four drivers Villeneuve, Ralf Schumacher, Button, and Wurz passed through the scene without incident.
-The cloud blinded Herbert behind them, and the unsighted De La Rosa crashed into the back of Herbert's Jaguar.
-De La Rosa was propelled roughly 15 ft into the air, barrel rolling and somersaulting.
-He went over the top of Coulthard's McLaren and landed upside down in the gravel across the suspension of Barrichello's car.
+The cloud blinded Herbert behind them, and the unsighted De la Rosa crashed into the back of Herbert's Jaguar.
+De la Rosa was propelled roughly 15 ft into the air, barrel rolling and somersaulting.
+He went over the top of Coulthard's McLaren and landed upside down in the gravel across the suspension of Barrichello's Ferrari.
 None of the drivers involved were seriously injured.
 The rest of the field passed through the accident scene unscathed.
-Herbert retired in the pit lane with a missing wheel, and Zonta was hit by De La Rosa, causing a front puncture.
+Herbert retired in the pit lane with a missing wheel, and Zonta was hit by De la Rosa, causing a front puncture.